Foundation / Corporation

-Grants of up to $3,000 to California, South Dakota, Utah, and Colorado nonprofit organizations, schools, museums, and governmental institutions in eligible regions for programs in the areas of literacy, art, and STEM education for PreK-12 students.
-Preference will be given to organizations within the Funding Source's service area, including:
+Grants of up to $3,000 to California, South Dakota, Nevada, Utah, and Colorado nonprofit organizations, schools, museums, and governmental institutions in eligible regions for programs in the areas of children's literacy, languages, and STEM and STEAM education for PreK-12 students.

 The Bessie Minor Swift Foundation awards grants to programs that provide direct service to help with the implementation or expansion of programs that promote:

 The Foundation believes interaction has a powerful positive impact on literacy, reading and interdisciplinary studies.

 When reviewing applications, the Foundation relies heavily on the following criteria:

 Preference is given to small, targeted, low-budget programs and organizations that have limited outside resources from which to draw.
 The Foundation gives some preference to applications that utilize volunteers and organizations for whom Swift Communications employees are volunteers.

 A significant level of preference will also be given to organizations applying for grants that are located within the communities served by daily and/or weekly newspapers in the Swift Communications, Inc. family of publications and websites